Ib Benoh: Artwork based on his published doctoral dissertation

-Selected works from 'Dimensional Transformations': Kuwait and New York
+Selected works from Dimensional Transformations: Kuwait and New York

 Moving to Upstate NY

-In the late 90s, Benoh moved to upstate NY, where he kept a studio and taught art and developed new art courses at a local college.
+In the late 90s, Benoh moved to upstate NY, where he maintained a studio and taught art and developed new art courses at the State University of New York at Broome Community College.
 For the next few years, he created small-scale paintings on paper that retained remnants of the preceding Dimensional Transformations project.
 Some aspects of the miniature works transcended into his large-scale acrylic on canvas painting, "Muse."
-The grand, mural-like work of lush, colorful strokes symbolic of excitement and optimism was exhibited in a group show and soon after in a solo installation at the Roberson Museum and Science Center.
+The grand, mural-like work of lush, evocative brushstrokes, symbolic of excitement and optimism was exhibited in a group show and soon after in a solo installation at the Roberson Museum and Science Center.

 Letting go of pure color

 Benoh maintained using pure color in his paintings until the catastrophic event of the twin towers.
 In the early 2000s, Benoh began expressing anti-war sentiment in several major artworks, working in subdued tones.

-In one of his most notable anti-war artworks, "End of a World" — acrylic on canvas of unsettling imagery of anguish, rendered in what the artist calls 'broken illusionism' — Benoh addressed the violence of war in the world, specifically the catastrophic attack on the twin towers and the inhumane destruction of Iraq that followed.
+In one of his most notable anti-war artworks, "End of a World" — a visceral acrylic on canvas of unsettling imagery of anguish, rendered in what the artist calls 'broken illusionism' — Benoh addressed the violence of war in the world, specifically the catastrophic attack on the twin towers and the inhumane destruction of Iraq that followed.
 In 2004, art historian Albert Boime wrote of Benoh's 'colossal panorama': "[Benoh's] post-Abstract Expressionist tendencies and Cubistic analysis here correspond to the negative impact of world events."
 The artist "insists on salvaging it by reclaiming it symbolically in a creative act."
 Benoh stated, "As an artist, I do not express my feelings to one part but all-disseminating a bit of this energy to everything I have come to know and beyond."

-End of a World painting: Binghamton
+End of a World: Binghamton

 Moving to Washington, DC

 While teaching at George Washington University, Benoh completed his Breaking Boundaries, an installation of twenty-one paintings exhibited in 2006 at Roberson Museum and Science Center, Binghamton, NY.
 Benoh depicted a struggle between animal and human forms, alerting us to the dehumanization that stems from artificial divisions.
 Benoh shared that this work "was conceived when reflecting on the human tragedies that have befallen the world of late" and the "man-made conflicts of humans with their natural environment, with animals, with other humans, and within individuals themselves."
 Director of exhibitions, Peter Klosky observed Benoh's silhouetted human-animal compositions imparting "a sense of witnessing hidden intimacies as in the shadows cast upon a drawn shade."
 In his published statement, Benoh emphasized the need for humankind to create harmony between animals and other living organisms, stating: "Though humans dominate the world in many respects, we are still at the mercy of the laws of nature."